FydeOS/chromium_os-raspberry_pi/README.md

 # More information

 [Chromium OS Developer Guide](http://www.chromium.org/chromium-os/developer-guide).
-This is the official source of how to build Chromium OS
+This is the official source of how to build Chromium OS.

 [openFyde](https://openfyde.io), the open-sourced version of FydeOS.